-163 Glacier termini that were obscured by cloud cover for a particular time step were not mapped.
-Due to 164 a lack of imagery, no land-terminating glaciers in Victoria Land could be mapped for the 2005 time step.
-To circumvent this issue, we instead mapped all glaciers in Victoria Land using imagery from 165 2006.
-We calculated glacier terminus position change using the well-established rectilinear box 166 167 method (Carr et al. 2013b, Moon & Joughin 2008).
+Glacier termini that were obscured by cloud cover for a particular time step were not mapped.
+Due to a lack of imagery, no land-terminating glaciers in Victoria Land could be mapped for the 2005 time step.
+To circumvent this issue, all glaciers in Victoria Land were mapped using imagery from 2006.
+Glacier terminus position change was calculated using the well-established rectilinear box method (Moon & Joughin 2008, Carr et al. 2013b).
 Rectilinear boxes were drawn over each glacier terminus; the long sides of which were drawn approximately parallel to the glacier sides.
-For each 168 time step, we measured the area of each glacier terminus within the box.
-Following this, the areal 169 difference between subsequent time steps was divided by the width of the glacier to calculate the 170 width-averaged terminus position change between time steps.
-We then calculated the rate of glacier 171 terminus position change (m yr-1) between each time step by dividing the width-averaged terminus 172 position change by the number of years between the time steps.
-Finally, for each time step, the median 173 174 rate of the width-averaged glacier terminus position change was calculated for all glaciers and for 175 glaciers within each region.
-The median was chosen as the main summary statistic for the glacier 176 terminus position change rather than the mean, which is more easily influenced by outliers, such as a 177 major calving event on a single glacier.
-We gathered other glacier attribute data including glacier 178 terminus widths, measured perpendicular to the central flow line, and used the velocity data from 179 Rignot et al. (2011a) which was sampled as point data, 0.5 km up-glacier of the grounding line on the 180 central flow line.
+For each time step, the area of each glacier terminus within the box was measured.
+Following this, the areal difference between subsequent time steps was divided by the width of the glacier to calculate the width-averaged terminus position change between time steps.
+Then the rate of glacier terminus position change (m yr-1) was calculated between each time step by dividing the widthaveraged terminus position change by the number of years between the time steps.
+Finally, for each time step, the median rate of the width-averaged glacier terminus position change was calculated for all glaciers and for glaciers within each region.
+The median was chosen as the main summary statistic for the glacier terminus position change rather than the mean, which is more easily influenced by outliers, such as a major calving event on a single glacier.
+Other glacier attribute data were gathered, including glacier terminus widths measured perpendicular to the central flow line, and velocity data was taken from Rignot et al. (2011a), which was sampled as point data 0.5 km up-glacier of the grounding line on the central flow line.

-182 3.3 Air temperature and sea-ice data
+Air temperature and sea ice data

-We obtained monthly air temperature data from stations in each region: McMurdo station (Victoria Land: 77.9°S, 166.7°E, 24 m asl, 1957-2014), Possession Island automatic weather station (Oates Land: 71.9°S, 171.2°E, 30 m asl, 1993-2013) and Dumont d'Urville station (George V Land: 66.7°S, 140.0°E, 43 m asl, 1956-2014) (locations shown in Fig. 1).
-Data were accessed from the Scientific Committee on Antarctic Research Met Reference Antarctic Data for Environmental Research Project (Turner et al. 2004).
-We obtained monthly sea-ice data (from 1979 to 2014) from the Sea-Ice Concentrations from Nimbus-7 Scanning Multichannel Microwave Radiometer and Defense Meteorological Satellite Program Special Sensor Microwave/Imager (SSM/I) and SSMI Sounder Passive Microwave dataset from the National Snow and Ice Data Center (Cavalieri et al. 1996).
-We estimated mean monthly sea-ice data for each region within digitised polygons that stretched between 50 km and 200 km offshore (Fig. 1), using the zonal statistics as table tool in ArcGIS.
-We calculated average annual sea-ice concentrations for each region from the monthly mean data.
+Monthly air temperature data were obtained from stations in each region: McMurdo Station (Victoria Land: 77.9°S, 166.7°E, 24 m a.s.l., 1957-2014), Possession Island automatic weather station (Oates Land: 71.9°S, 171.2°E, 30 m a.s.l., 1993-2013) and Dumont d'Urville (George V Land: 66.7°S, 140.0°E, 43 m a.s.l., 1956-2014) (locations shown in Fig. 1).
+Data were accessed from the Scientific Committee on Antarctic Research Met Reference Antarctic Data for Environmental Research project (Turner et al. 2004).
+Monthly sea ice data (from 1979-2014) were obtained from the sea ice concentrations from Nimbus-7 Scanning Multichannel Microwave Radiometer and Defense Meteorological Satellite Program Special Sensor Microwave/Imager (SSM/I) and SSMI Sounder Passive Microwave dataset from the National Snow and Ice Data Center (Cavalieri et al. 1996).
+We estimated mean monthly sea ice data for each region within digitized polygons that stretched between 50-200 km offshore (Fig. 1), using the zonal statistics as table tool in ArcGIS.
+Average annual sea ice concentrations were calculated for each region from the monthly mean data.

-We acknowledge that ocean temperatures and basal and frontal glacier melting are potentially important controls on marine-terminating outlet glacier terminus position change, as has been postulated in Wilkes Land (e.g. Totten Glacier: Greenbaum et al. 2015).
-However, oceanic temperature data are not readily available across the study area and, as such, analysis of ocean temperature trends have not been included in this investigation.
+We acknowledge that ocean temperatures and basal and frontal glacier melting are potentially important controls on marine-terminating outlet glacier terminus position change, as has been postulated in Wilkes Land (e.g. Totten Glacier; Greenbaum et al. 2015).
+However, oceanic temperature data are not readily available across the study area and, as such, analysis of